sparkfunX/Soft_Power_Switch_Mk2/README.md

 Pros:

-* Very low µA quiescent current
+* Very low quiescent current: <1µA @ 3.75V, with VIN LED disabled
 * Hard override power down in case your microcontroller loses its mind
 * PUSH and OFF pins can be connected to a microcontroller
 * Supports battery charging